SiliconLabsSoftware/docs-matter/sld290-matter-wifi-getting-started-example/build-chip-tool.md

 ##### Compiling the chip-tool

-In order to control the Wi-Fi Matter Accessory Device you will have to compile and run the chip-tool on either a Linux, Mac or Raspberry Pi.
+To control the Wi-Fi Matter Accessory Device you must compile and run the chip-tool on either a Linux, Mac or Raspberry Pi.
 The chip-tool builds faster on the Mac and Linux machines so that is recommended, but if you have access to a Raspberry Pi that will work as well.